kgbfiles/ArcGIS/ArcGIS-Map-Viewer/README.md

 This is a simple web application built using the ArcGIS API for JavaScript.
 It features a basemap, layer toggling, feature identification, and coordinate tracking.

+## GitHub Copilot

+This project has been created with the GitHub Copilot.

 ## 🚀 Features
 - Basemap with pan/zoom
 - Search widget